Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus hyperanthus (male, under and upperside)

-Bicyclus hyperanthus (female, upperside)
+Bicyclus hyperanthus (female, under and upperside)

 Bicyclus uniformis (male, under and upperside)

-Bicyclus uniformis (female, underside)
+Bicyclus uniformis (female, upper and underside)

 Bicyclus procora (female, upperside)